thaddeuspearson/Understanding_DirtyCOW/README.md

 #define TARGET_OFFSET 5
 ```

-**This is the section you will need to modify in the script in order to accomplish a successful dirtyCOW exploit.**
+**This is the section you will need to modify in the script in order to accomplish a successful DirtyCOW exploit.**

 <br>